JAPAN NISA · JAPAN iDeCo · U.S. TAXPAYERS · PFIC FORM 8621

 See our §1291 vs MTM 10-Year Tax Comparison.

-特別分配金 and ROC: Japan-Specific PFIC Basis Problems
+特別分配金 and Return of Capital: Japan-Specific PFIC Basis Problems

 Japanese monthly or periodic distribution funds often split payments into local tax buckets.
 Form 8621 does not accept those buckets at face value.